jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ![Class-diagram](class-diagram.jpg "<b>Casino class-diagram |</b> Screenshot")

 On Friday morning I repeated the OOP concept to prepare me on the casino task.
 In the afternoon we had our 10th anniversary event.
-Until the end it was a very successful event.
+Until the end it was a very successful event.<br>
 </p><br>
 <p></p>